 Chris Sharples (@gr8ict on twitter) is Head of Computing at Lady Lumley’s School.
-He and his colleagues work on a simple objective:

 Please contact him as @gr8ict on twitter or using this contact form.

 Chris is an outstanding classroom practitioner.
 His teaching has been judged outstanding in both previous Ofsted inspections, and then in June 2013, rated outstanding against the new framework by the LEA inspecting the school.

 Chris set up and is admin for the FB Group Teachers of Eduqas & WJEC Computer Science GCSEs and A-level.

 Chris runs the FB Group Gr8 Computer Science Teaching Ideas.